In this quick tutorial, we will see how we can determine the datatype of an object in Groovy.

 How To Determine The Datatype Of An Object In Groovy?

-To determine the class of an object, you can simply call the getClass()
+To determine the class of an object, you can simply call the getClass() method on it.

 An example is given below.